user2024-png/fraud-detection-app/README.md

 * Evaluate performance using appropriate metrics
 * Deploy the model as a web-based application

----

 ## Dataset

 The dataset used is the Credit Card Fraud Detection dataset from Kaggle.
 It contains anonymized features (V1–V28), along with Time, Amount, and Class labels where Class indicates fraudulent or normal transactions.

----
+Dataset Link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download

 ## Technologies Used